-(3) An interpreter provided by paragraph (2) shall not be related to the qualified individual by blood, marriage, or adoption or be entitled to a portion of the person's estate upon death.
-An interpreter provided by paragraph (2) shall be qualified as described in subparagraph (H) of paragraph (2) of subdivision (c) of Section 1300.67.04 of Title 28 of the California Code of Regulations.
+(3) An interpreter whose services are provided pursuant to paragraph (2) shall not be related to the qualified individual by blood, marriage, registered domestic partnership, or adoption or be entitled to a portion of the person's estate upon death.
+An interpreter whose services are provided pursuant to paragraph (2) shall meet the standards promulgated by the California Healthcare Interpreting Association or the National Council on Interpreting in Health Care or other standards deemed acceptable by the department for health care providers in California.

-443.10. (a) A provision in a contract, will, or other agreement, whether written or oral, to the extent the provision would affect whether a person may make or rescind a request for aid-in-dying medication, is not valid.
+443.10.443.11. (a) A provision in a contract, will, or other agreement executed on or after January 1, 2016, whether written or oral, to the extent the provision would affect whether a person may make, withdraw, or rescind a request for an aid-in-dying drug is not valid.

-(b) An obligation owing under any-currently existing contract in effect on January 1, 2016, may not be conditioned or affected by a qualified individual making or rescinding a request for aid-in-dying medication.
+(b) An obligation owing under any contract executed on or after January 1, 2016, may not be conditioned or affected by a qualified individual making, withdrawing, or rescinding a request for an aid-in-dying drug.

-443.11. (a) The sale, procurement, or issuance of a life, health, accident insurance or annuity policy, health care service plan contract, or health benefit plan, or the rate charged for a policy or plan contract may not be conditioned upon or affected by a person making or rescinding a request for aid-in-dying medication.
+443.11.443.12. (a) The sale, procurement, or issuance of a life, health, or accident insurance or annuity policy, health care service plan contract, or health benefit plan, or the rate charged for a policy or plan contract may not be conditioned upon or affected by a person making or rescinding a request for an aid-in-dying drug.

-(b) Notwithstanding any other law, a qualified individual's act of self-administering aid-in-dying medication may not have an effect upon a life, health, or accident insurance or annuity policy other than that of a natural death from the underlying illness.
+(b) Notwithstanding any other law, a qualified individual's act of self-administering an aid-in-dying drug may not have an effect upon a life, health, or accident insurance or annuity policy other than that of a natural death from the underlying disease.